 Episode 11: RUSM and Student Support Services

-In this episode, we focus on Student Support Services - a team dedicated to student success.
-They oversee academic advising, mentoring, wellness and counseling, student finance, student organizations and many other aspects of campus life.
+In this episode, we focus on Student Support Services - a team dedicated to your success.
+They oversee academic advising, mentoring, wellness and counseling, student finance, student organizations, and many other aspects of campus life.